 |HUST 321||Cultural History I: Ancient and Medieval Culture||3|

 |HUST 322||Cultural History II: Medieval and Renaissance Culture||3|

 |HUST 461||Cultural History III: Early-Modern Culture||3|

 The Senior Comprehensive exam is used to assess the College’s Advanced Writing Proficiency requirement.
 A student may fulfill her advanced writing requirement in Humanistic Studies, even when she fulfills her comprehensive requirement in another department, by submitting a portfolio of her written work early in her last semester in the program.

-The Senior Comprehensive exam in Humanistic Studies is a long essay, written in a senior’s spring semester, exploring the interrelation between the history and literature of selected eras of Western culture.
+The Senior Comprehensive exam in Humanistic Studies is a long essay, written in a senior’s spring semester, exploring the interrelation between the history and literature of selected eras.